pwsiegel/pwsiegel.github.io/_posts/tech/2019-05-05-nested-spark.md

 As you can see Spark did a lot of work behind the scenes: it read each line from the file, deserialized the JSON, inferred a schema, and merged the schemas together into one global schema for the whole dataset, filling missing values with `null` when necessary.
 All of this work is great, but it can slow things down quite a lot, particularly in the schema inference step: Spark achieves this by reading in a sample of the data and inferring a schema from the sample before reading in the full dataset, and this can add quite a lot of overhead.

-There are two ways to deal with this.
+There are several ways to deal with this.
+The best way is to transform all of your data from JSON to parquet.
+There are many reasons why this is a great idea - I'll write another blog post about it - but one of them is that parquet files know their own schema and hence the schema inference step is eliminated.
+But reformatting large datasets isn't always a viable option, so it's worth exploring JSON-specific options.

-One is to reduce the sampling ratio:
+One is to reduce the schema sampling ratio:

 ```python
 spark.read.option('samplingRatio', 0.1).json(path_to_data)